We have over one million holiday offers available. Select your desired month and departure airport to find your perfect holiday today.

 For a refined, romantic evening in Crete, there are plenty of contemporary restaurants to choose from.
 Serenissima Restaurant in Chania Town, Avli in Rethymnon, and Migomis Piano Restaurant in Agios Nikolaos have each received ample reviews of their authentic, Greek menu.

-If you’re already thinking of where to get souvenirs, look no further than the Agora Marketplace in Chania or the Iraklio (Heraklion) Market in Hersonissos.
-Immerse yourself in the local culture while traversing the various stalls hosting fresh fish, traditional baked goods, and olives in abundance.
+If you’re already thinking of where to get souvenirs, look no further than the Agora Marketplace in Chania or the Iraklio (Heraklion) Market in Hersonissos!
+Here you can immerse yourself in the local culture while traversing the various stalls hosting fresh fish, traditional baked goods, and olives in abundance.

 Shopping in Crete is a unique experience, as even the most modern establishments on the island make a point of selling locally sourced products.
 In Kissamos you’ll find To Kaniski, a gorgeous shop dedicated to fine food and gifts, and Sklopa, a clothing, jewellry and ornament store renowned for its friendly and knowledgeable staff.
 The Alexia Handmade Jewellry store in Chania is a perfect for anyone looking for a unique accessory to bring home, and the Family Pitarokilis in Lassithi is where you can find great value ceramic vases and jugs that would look at home in any museum.